This post contains affiliate links, to find out more information, please read my affiliate disclosure

 If you are on a tight budget and looking for a cheap electric bike, this might just do the trick.
-The Cyclamatic Power Plus CX1 seems like a bargain at under £500 / $700, but would it be money well spent?
+The Cyclamatic Power Plus CX1 seems like a bargain, but would it be money well spent?
 Read my review to find out what I think of this bike.

 Are cheap e-bikes any good?

 When I was doing my research for this article, I had to trawl through a lot of customer reviews, and the answer to the above question seems to be quite varied.
 On the whole I would say that most customers who brought this bike are satisfied with their purchase.
-The Cyclamatic CX1 has generally good reviews scoring an average of 4 stars out of 5 from 128 customers.
-A lot of the poor reviews are a few years old and it seems that Cyclamatic have sorted a lot of the early reliability issues.
+The Cyclamatic CX1 has generally favourable reviews.
+A lot of the poor customer reviews are a few years old and it seems that Cyclamatic have sorted a lot of the early reliability issues.

 At the end of the day, these bikes are built down to a price and the general quality of the bike and electric components is not going to be as good as something like a Cube Hybrid electric bike.
 But then you will pay three times the price for the aforementioned bike.